o3de/o3de.org/content/docs/user-guide/project-config/cli-reference.md

 o3de.bat get-registered --repo-name REPO_NAME
 ```

-Returns the default engine folder that is registered to the `o3de_manifest.json` file.
+Returns the default engine folder that is registered in the `o3de_manifest.json` file.

 ```cmd
 o3de.bat get-registered --default-folder engines
 ```

-Returns the default projects folder that is registered to the `o3de_manifest.json` file.
+Returns the default projects folder that is registered in the `o3de_manifest.json` file.

 ```cmd
 o3de.bat get-registered --default-folder projects
 ```

-Returns the default Gems folder that is registered to the `o3de_manifest.json` file.
+Returns the default Gems folder that is registered in the `o3de_manifest.json` file.

 ```cmd
 o3de.bat get-registered --default-folder gems